Tohoku Rokken Trivia Media NEFT

 NEFT Editorial DepartmentNEFT Editorial Department2016.10.27

-[Fukushima] Lake Inawashiro, the fourth largest lake in Japan
+Lake Inawashiro, the fourth largest lake in Japan [Fukushima Prefecture]

-Lake Inawashiro is located in the center of Fukushima Prefecture, south of Mount Aizu Bandai, often referred to as the Fuji of Aizu.
-It is known as the fourth largest lake in Japan.
-The lake was formed by a basin created by a fault about 23 million years ago...
+Lake Inawashiro is located in the central part of Fukushima Prefecture, south of Mount Bandai (often likened to Mount Fuji), and is known as the fourth largest lake in Japan.
+It was formed as a basin by a fault line around 23 million years ago...

 NEFT Editorial DepartmentNEFT Editorial Department2016.10.18